 Remember the simple days where a roll of toilet paper and imagination turned you into a Mummy and a regular old stick turned you into a witch?
 Not anymore!
 Head to Smiffys on Bold Street or Lili Bizarre to pick up your outfit whether you’re trick or treating, boogying on down or having a house party.
 We recommend dressing up as a skeleton if you have no body to go with (get it?)

 Dance Your Makeup Off At Circus’ HALLOWEEN SPECIAL

-Circus returns this Halloween for another instalment of their legendary Halloween partying.
-Located at the Camp and Furnace, head down to hear Seth Troxler, Luciano, Butch and lots more to have you sweating off your makeup until the early hours of the morning.
+Circus returns this Halloween for another instalment of their legendary Halloween partying on the 28th October.
+Located at the Camp and Furnace, head down to hear, Yousef, Kink – LIVE, Sasha and lots more to have you sweating off your makeup until the early hours of the morning.
 One of the best parties in the city and not to be missed.
-Tickets are completely sold out but some may come available, check them here.
+Small amount of tickets left, check them here.

 Go On A Spooky Welly Walk

 The Spooky Welly Walk is a two mile, Halloween themed, family walk through Sefton Park with over 20 different Trick or Treat activity stations.
 Strike a pose in the Pumpkin Patch, dare to dig through the Yucky Dip stand, take a ride on the mini fairground rides and look out for Halloween surprises along the route.
 Each child who finishes the walk will receive a medal from Roy Castle Lung Cancer Foundation’s very own mascot, Samantha the Panther.Early bird tickets are £4 per adult and £4 per child (under 2’s go free).
 You can also buy tickets on the day of the event for £5 per adult and £5 per child (under 2’s go free).
 Tickets here.

 Prepare To Be Scared At Shiverpool’s Terrifying Tours